Planned Gifts

 Charitable Bequest

-Definition: The charitable bequest is the official statement in a will, a trust, or an estate plan that designates a gift to a specific charity.
+Definition: A charitable bequest is an official statement in a will, a trust, or an estate plan that designates a gift to a specific charity.

 Charitable Gift Annuity

-Definition: Charitable gift annuity occurs when a donor makes an agreement with a nonprofit.
+Definition: A charitable gift annuity is when a donor makes an agreement with a nonprofit.
 The donor gives a large amount of money to the nonprofit.
 The nonprofit then pays the donor an annual set income from that sum until the pay period ends (usually with the donor’s death).
 The nonprofit retains the leftover funds.

 Charitable Remainder Trust